zLukas/AwsCertGenerator/README.md

 # AwsCertGenerator

-Generate tls certificates using Aws infrastructure
+Generate tls certificates using Aws infrastructure. golang cert-generator binary can be used in aws lambda runtime as well as runned locally.

 # AWS
 ## Prerequisities